-Building Learning Foundations is improving learning outcomes by enhancing the quality of teaching of English and Mathematics at P1 to P3 in all public and government aided primary schools.
+Building Learning Foundations is improving learning outcomes by enhancing the quality of teaching of English and Mathematics at P1 to P5 in all public and government aided primary schools.

-Foundation 1 is working with over 25,000 English and Mathematics teachers in Rwanda to improve their quality of teaching of English and Mathematics at P1 to P3 by providing them with teachers’ self-directed learning skills as well as providing support and resources to enable them to participate in continuing professional development at school level.
+Our Teacher development Foundation 1 is working with over 42,000 English and Mathematics teachers in Rwanda to improve their quality of teaching English and Mathematics at Primary 1 to Primary 5.
+BLF provides teachers with self-directed learning skills as well as providing support and resources to enable them to participate in continuing professional development at school level.

-We provide self- and peer- learning tool kits to all teachers of English and Mathematics of P1 to P3.
-The Tool kits consist of printed books with supporting audio-visual materials on removable media SD cards for use on teachers’ own mobile phones for each teacher, and two smartphones for each school so that teachers can watch the instructional BLF videos and ﬁlm their own classes for self-reﬂection and peer discussion.
+The programme provides self- and peer- learning tool kits to all teachers of English and Mathematics of P1 to P5.
+The toolkits consist of printed books with supporting audio-visual materials on removable media SD cards for use on teachers’ own mobile phones for each teacher, and two smartphones for each school so that teachers can watch the instructional BLF videos and ﬁlm their own classes for self-reﬂection and peer discussion.

 The English Toolkits cover classroom language, English teaching pedagogy, and general pedagogy.
 The Mathematics Toolkits cover early grade Mathematics subject knowledge, Mathematics teaching pedagogy, and general pedagogy.

-Teachers will move towards more learner-centred approaches to teaching, and pupils will have more opportunity to engage in meaningful learning tasks in order to develop their emerging literacy and numeracy skills.
+Teachers are moving towards a more learner-centered approach to teaching, and pupils have more opportunity to engage in meaningful learning tasks in order to develop their emerging literacy and numeracy skills.

 Video material support the Toolkits by providing model lessons and short clips demonstrating key best practices for Teachers to reﬂect on, discuss with their peers, and incorporate in their teaching practice.
 For English, audio will help develop Teachers’ language proﬁciency through material such as classroom dialogue and models of pronunciation.
 For Mathematics, video content is crucial in modelling the concepts introduced to Teachers through the Toolkits, particularly how the use of concrete materials can support pupils’ understanding.

-All teachers are supported by BLF to attend sector-level orientation sessions where they learn about the BLF approach to self-directed learning.They gain practice in using the smartphones and digital ﬁles, and plan their ﬁrst school-based Community of Practice meeting.
-After the orientation sessions, all schools are supported by monthly visits from BLF Sector Learning Facilitators.
+All teachers supported by BLF attend sector-level orientation sessions where they learn about the BLF approach to self-directed learning.They gain practice in using the smartphones and digital ﬁles, and plan school-based Community of Practice meetings.
+After the orientation sessions, all schools are supported by monthly visits from BLF Sector Learning Facilitators (SLFs).
 Within the school’s Communities of Practice the BLF ﬁeld team shares good practice from other schools, helps school-based teams overcome local problems, and supports teachers to reﬂect on their learning and engage in other school-based CPD activities.

 English and Mathematics teachers at each school are also supported with materials for, school-based Community of Practice sessions to discuss, reﬂect on, and share learnings based on their use of the Toolkits.
-In addition, BLF ﬁeld staﬀ visit all schools regularly to provide technical assistance and support SSLs and teachers to meet their learning goals.
+In addition, BLF ﬁeld staﬀ visit all schools regularly to provide technical assistance and support School Subject Leaders (SSLs) and teachers to meet their learning goals.

-In order to better support classroom teachers, BLF also provides tool kits and orientations to all School-Based Mentors and Mentor Trainers.
-We have also Aptis tested all mentor trainers with the aim of piloting an online language enrichment course for Mentor Trainers, with the possibility of expanding this to reach all School Based Mentors in the future.
+In order to better support classroom teachers, BLF also provides tool kits and orientations to all School Subject Leaders, School-Based Mentors and Mentor Trainers.
+BLF Aptis tested all mentor trainers with the aim of piloting an online language enrichment course for Mentor Trainers, with the possibility of expanding this to reach all School Based Mentors in the future.